ramonfrombr/cs50x-website-builder/README.md

 - `walkthroughs_slides`
 - `additional_pages`

-The translated content will be stored at `cs50x/content/LANGUAGE`.
+The translated content will be stored at `app/COURSE/content/LANGUAGE`.
 These translated files will then be used to build the course website using Frozen-Flask.

-## Setup
+### How to check translation progress

+Run the following command to check which files were translated, and which weren't.

+`python translate check COURSE LANGUAGE`

 ### Courses

-Each course/section is contained in a module/package:
+Each course/section is contained in a module/package inside the `app` folder:

-- `app`: Core tools like Manual Pages, Help50, and more
+- `tools`: Core tools like Manual Pages, Help50, and more
 - `cs50x`: Introduction to Computer Science
 - `python`: Introduction to Programming with Python
 - `web`: Web Programming with Python and JavaScript